Child Law banner

 If you are not able to agree on new arrangements, we can represent you in negotiations with the solicitor for your child’s other parent.
 We will discuss the possible options with you and work to identify the best agreement for you and your children.
 We are strong negotiators and will do all we can to agree on acceptable arrangements for your family.

-Where it is not possible to reach an agreement, the next step is usually to consider mediation.
-This is a requirement of the court unless domestic abuse is a factor.
+An alternative option to reaching an agreement is through mediation.
 We will arrange for you to attend a Mediation Information and Assessment Meeting, or MIAM.
 This is a meeting with a neutral mediator who will explain how mediation works and how it could help you find a way forward.
 You can meet with the mediator together with your child’s other parent or separately if you prefer.

-If mediation is not successful or you decide not to go through the mediation process, we can ask the court to decide on the terms of a child arrangements order.
+If mediation is not successful or you decide not to go through the mediation process, we can make an application to the court for a child arrangements order.
 We will put forward a robust case on your behalf, and you can expect the Children and Family Court Advisory and Support Service or Cafcass to be involved.
-They will visit you and your family as well as your child’s other parent and prepare reports to help the court reach its decision.
+They will contact you as well as your child’s other parent and provide recommendations to the court regarding arrangements for the children.
+In some cases Cafcass will prepare detailed reports to help the court reach its decision.

 A child arrangements order will generally deal with issues such as: